PrestaShop/docs/src/content/1.7/basics/installation/configuration.md

 This file contains all the Smarty-related settings.

 The Smarty cache system should always be disabled, as it is not compatible with PrestaShop: keep `$smarty->caching = false;` as it is.

-`$smarty->compile_check` should be left to `false` in development mode.

-`$smarty->debugging` gives access to Smarty debug information when displaying a page.
-That setting is more easily modified in the “Performance” page of the advanced parameters menu : the “Debug console” option enables you to choose between never displaying Smarty’s debug information, always displaying it, or only displaying it when you add `?SMARTY_DEBUG` to the URL of the page you want to test, which can be very useful.

-When in production mode, `$smarty->force_compile` must be set to `false`, as it will give a 30% boost to your page load time.

-On the other hand, when editing a `.tpl` file, you must delete the `/tools/smarty/compile` folder (except the `index.php` file) in order to see your changes applied.

 Note that this setting can be made directly from the back office, in the “Performance” page under the “Advanced parameters” menu.